CTUAvastLab/JsonGrinderExamples/README.md

 ```
 julia --project=. tuned.jl
 ```

+## Mutagenesis
+Mutagenesis is a small dataset from biology, which describes molecules trialed for mutagenicity on *Salmonella typhimurium*.
+It is very small and contains only 100 training samples.

 ## Ember
 Ember is a problem from a computer security, where the goal is to classify samples to malware and clean.
 Data are available at (https://github.com/endgameinc/ember)[https://github.com/endgameinc/ember].
 The problem is large, therefore the scripts are adapted to take advantage of multi-threadding  in the data preparation phase (hence run julia with `-t` option with correct number of threads).
 Because of this, scripts depart a bit from the usual examples.